-- The Cathedral of Santa Maria Assunta dates back to 1619 and contains masterpieces from the Sienese School.
-Montepulciano’s cathedral is situated on the southern side of Piazza Grande.
-Its façade is unfinished but inside there is a very impressive altarpiece created in 1401, painted on wood and decorated with gold.
-Entry is free.
+- Don't miss the Cathedral of Santa Maria Assunta, which dates to 1619 and contains masterpieces from the Sienese school.
+Montepulciano’s cathedral is situated on the southern side of piazza Grande and vaunts an unfinished façade, though inside you'll find an impressive altarpiece from 1401, painted on wood and decorated with gold (free entry).

-- The Palazzo Comunale (Town Hall) is situated in Piazza Grande and you can climb to the top of the tower to enjoy a fantastic view.
-It was designed by Michelozzo following the model of Palazzo della Signoria in Florence.
+- The Palazzo Comunale (Town Hall) is situated in piazza Grande, where you can climb to the top of the tower to enjoy a fantastic view.
+Designed Michelozzo, the structure was inspired by Florence's Palazzo della Signoria.

-- The church of Santa Maria delle Grazie (late 16th century) has a simple Mannerist façade with a three-arcade portico.
-The interior has a single nave and houses a precious terracotta altar by Andrea della Robbia.
+The Church of Santa Maria delle Grazie (dating to the late 16th century) boasts a simple Mannerist façade with a three-arched portico.
+The interior is composed of a single nave and houses a prized terracotta altar by Andrea della Robbia.

-- The church of Sant'Agostino built by Michelozzo has a lovely white stone façade.
-Before you go inside, look up and check out the Madonna & Child, with St Augustine & John the Baptist, above the door.
-There are also great pieces of art inside.
+- The Church of Sant'Agostino was also built by Michelozzo and boasts a lovely white stone façade.
+Before heading inside, check out the Madonna and Child with St Augustine and Saint John the Baptist above the main entrance.
+You'll also find a beautiful array of artworks inside.

-- The Torre di Pulcinella is situated opposite to the church of Sant'Agostino.
-This is a medieval clock tower topped with the figure of Pulcinella, who strikes the hours on his bell.
+- The Torre di Pulcinella is situated across the street from the Church of Sant'Agostino.
+This medieval clock tower is crowned with the figure of Pulcinella, who regularly strikes the passing of time.

-- The thermal springs in Montepulciano Terme: Montepulciano’s thermal water is mainly sulphurous and used to treat respiratory and skin diseases.
+- The thermal springs in Montepulciano Terme are a sure treat for visitors.
+Montepulciano’s thermal water is mainly sulphurous and is used to treat a variety of respiratory and skin diseases.

-- New Moon, the film adaptation of Stephanie Meyer’s Twilight book series, was filmed here and the town’s historic centre became the hub of the movie set during filming.
+New Moon: The film adaptation of Stephanie Meyer’s Twilight book series was filmed here, transforming the town’s historic center into a movie set during filming.

-- The main street of Montepulciano stretches for 1.5 kilometres from Porta al Prato to Piazza Grande at the top of the hill.
+Long walks: Montepulciano's main street spans 1.5 km, from Porta al Prato to piazza Grande at the top of the hill.